 Students requesting support services and academic accommodation are required to submit documentation to verify eligibility under the Americans with Disabilities Act of 1990, ADA Amendments Act of 2008, and Section 504 of the Rehabilitation Act of 1973.
 These guidelines will assist you in identifying or obtaining documentation necessary to verify eligibility.

 Providing documentation does not automatically qualify an individual for academic accommodations.
 Please contact Student Accessibility Services if clarification of documentation is needed.
 SAS Staff can review any previously attained documentation that may validate the need for reasonable accommodations.

-The following are guidelines for types of disabilities that might require services:
+The following are guidelines for types of conditions that may require services:

 Appropriate documentation should meet the following guidelines:

 The evaluation should be typed on letterhead that includes the place of employment, address, and phone number of the qualified professional that completed the evaluation.
 It must be dated, and signed by the qualified professional.